vatesfr/xen-orchestra/packages/xo-server/docs/guidelines.md

 ### Typing

 - Zero `any`; JSDoc/TypeScript everywhere. https://jsdoc.app/about-getting-started  .
-JSDoc offer capabilties to define and import types, and `@implements` to handle interface
+JSDoc offers capabilties to define and import types, and `@implements` to handle interface
 - XO specific : any property change in `packages/xo-server/src/xapi-object-to-xo.mjs` must be reflected in `@vates/types`